 Due to the push for virtual training options throughout 2020, there has been a rapid growth in the need for upskilling in-person education professionals to be successful in an online environment.

-Traditional education delivery in classrooms, seminars or lectures does not always equip educators with the skills and tools they need to succeed online.
-Delivering course content through a screen is a very different reality and requires a specific skill-set.
+Traditional education delivery in classrooms, seminars, or lectures doesn’t always equip educators with the skills and tools they need to succeed online.
+Delivering course content through a screen is a very different reality and requires a specific skill set.

 Providing development opportunities for the educators themselves will help them become more effective in training across a variety of virtual platforms to achieve better engagement and learner outcomes.

-The rapid change we have felt in 2020 has been as fast as greased lightning, with so many frequent quick changes in policy, safety protocols, compliance training, and work processes.
+2020 brought a lot of rapid changes, with so many frequent quick changes in policy, safety protocols, compliance training, and work processes.

-With very little notice to put these changes into action, a common trend for organisations was finding pre-made training materials fast or opting to do some course creation in house.
+With very little notice to put these changes into action, a common trend for organizations was finding pre-made training materials fast or opting to do some course creation in-house.

-Our partners at Go1 have an amazing content hub, it is the largest curated eLearning library from the world’s top training providers.
-Available for a single subscription within your existing learning platform.
+Our partners at Go1 have an amazing content hub.
+It’s the largest curated eLearning library from the world’s top training providers and is available for a single subscription within your existing learning platform.

-There were almost 6.8 billion mobile users worldwide in 2019 and predicted to reach 7 billion by 2021.
+There were almost 6.8 billion mobile users worldwide in 2019 and that number is predicted to reach 7 billion by 2021.
 With this growth in mobile usage and many advancements in mobility solutions, mobile learners are growing at an especially rapid rate.